stakater/kubestackplus-docs/content/about/service-definition/networking.md

 ## Custom domains for cluster services

-Custom domains and subdomains are not available for the platform service routes, for example, the API or web console routes, or for the default application routes.
+Custom domains and subdomains for cluster services are available except for the SAAP service routes, for example, the API or web console routes, or for the default application routes.

 ## Domain validated certificates